Muhammad-Yaqoob-4110/PneumonoBot/README.md

 # PneumonoBot - Pneumonia Detection and Chatbot System

 PneumonoBot is a system designed to classify chest X-ray images as either Normal or Pneumonia, using a fine-tuned Vision Transformer (ViT) model.
 It also includes a chatbot capable of answering questions related to pneumonia.
-Below are the screenshots showcasing the interface and results.

 ## Directories Overview